East Ham (UK Parliament constituency): Constituency profile

 Just north of the River Thames is the seat of East Ham.
-The constituency contains the King George V and the Royal Albert Docks, and London City Airport.

-The area benefits from the Thames Gateway regeneration of the London Riverside area.
-The Silvertown Quays redevelopment will create an innovative quarter and an estimated 21,000 jobs.
+A dense urban seat in the north east of Newham containing large areas of Victorian housing.

-Three quarters of the population are non-white; over a third are Muslim and more than half are Asian - the fourth highest proportion of any constituency in England and Wales, according to ONS 2011 Census figures.
+Three quarters of the population are non-white; over a third are Muslim and more than half are Asian – the fourth highest proportion of any constituency in England and Wales, according to ONS 2011 Census figures.
 There is also a large black population.

 Unemployment is significantly higher than the national average of 3.5%.
 In the constituency 9.9% of people are unemployed.

 At the 2018, 2014 and 2010 council elections, Labour won all of the seats in the constituency.
 One of the safest Labour seats in the country, Stephen Timms has been MP since 1994.

+The population of Newham has grown significantly in the 21st century so its representation increased from two seats to three in the 2023 boundary review.
+This reduced the area covered by the East Ham seat.

 Boundaries

+The constituency covers north-eastern parts of Newham, including East Ham, Little Ilford, Manor Park and Plashet.

 1997–2010: The London Borough of Newham wards of Castle, Central, Greatfield, Kensington, Little Ilford, Manor Park, Monega, St Stephen's, South, and Wall End.

-2010–present: The London Borough of Newham wards of Beckton, Boleyn, East Ham Central, East Ham North, East Ham South, Green Street East, Little Ilford, Manor Park, Royal Docks, and Wall End.
+2010–2024: The London Borough of Newham wards of Beckton, Boleyn, East Ham Central, East Ham North, East Ham South, Green Street East, Little Ilford, Manor Park, Royal Docks, and Wall End.

-The constituency covers the eastern half of Newham, including East Ham, Beckton, Little Ilford and Manor Park.
+2024–present: The London Borough of Newham wards of Boleyn, East Ham, East Ham South, Green Street East, Little Ilford, Manor Park, Plashet, Wall End, and small parts of Forest Gate South and Plaistow North.